learn-co-students/first-lab-001-prework-web/README.md

 ![1](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/2-solving-the-lab.png)

-3. Once you've done that, run `ironboard` which will run one test that's in the `spec/` folder.
+3. Once you've done that, run `ironboard` on your terminal, which will run one test that's in the `spec/` folder.
 This test is looking to see that you've added a new file.
+If you have the testing passing on your computer, you should see something like this on Ironboard, indicating the local build is passing:

 ![Local Build](https://s3-us-west-2.amazonaws.com/readme-photos/ib-3.png)